-This SFR is functionally identical to what is defined in the [PP_MD_V3.3] with the addition of biometric data as key materials to be protected.
-Plaintext biometric data to be protected includes any data used to generate templates or perform sample comparisons from the initial data capture, as well as the comparison score.
+This SFR is functionally identical to what is defined in the [PP\MD] with the addition of biometric data as key materials to be protected.
+Plaintext biometric data to be protected includes any data used for the biometric enrolment and verification.

 6.2.1.5.
-FPT_KST_EXT.2 No Key Transmission
+FPT\KST\EXT.2 No Key Transmission

-FPT_KST_EXT.2.1
+FPT\KST\EXT.2.1